brabster/tw-site/src/pages/articles/2018-08-19-setting-up-a-gatsby-site/index.md

 I like that approach, particularly when I'm using an open source project like Gatsby and the Lumen theme, because you essentially get a guided tour of what the site is doing that has security implications.
+I also caught a mistake because of these headers.
+I'd left a [Giphy](https://giphy.com) link to an image instead of using the site's local copy.
+The CSP headers disallowed it because they only allow images to be served from 'self' and Google Analytics.

 It took  about 10 commits before I was happy-ish with the headers and the site was working without any errors in the JavaScript console.
 The site gets a B+ right now, with the remaining issues being slightly-too-lax Content Security Policy specifications.
 It looks like the Gatsby team is [working on dealing with those remaining issues](https://github.com/gatsbyjs/gatsby/issues/3758).